viorel-anghel/steamdeck-kubernetes/README.md

 ## For the second and third node

 Steps up until step 10 are the same.
-Only the rke installation is different.
 You need to create a config file before the step 10:

 ```